-Many cultures and countries have their particular "lucky" foods, and the Southern US is no exception.
-Greens, pork, and cornbread, as well as black-eyed peas, cowpeas, or beans, pork, and cornbread are some of the typical symbolic foods served on New Year's Day.
+Many cultures and countries have particular "lucky" foods, and the Southern United States is no exception.
+Greens, pork, and cornbread, as well as black-eyed peas, cowpeas, or beans, are some of the typical symbolic foods served on New Year's Day.
 When planning your dinner menu, add the Southern foods that some say bring good luck and avoid those that may do just the opposite in the new year.

 What to Eat on New Year's Day

-According to popular folklore, if these foods are eaten on New Year's Day, they guarantee good luck throughout the year.
+According to popular folklore, if these foods are eaten on New Year's Day, you're guaranteed good luck throughout the year:

-- Peas or beans symbolize coins or wealth.
-Choose traditional black-eyed peas, lentils or beans to make a dish seasoned with pork, ham or sausage.
+- Peas and beans symbolize coins or wealth.
+Choose traditional black-eyed peas, lentils, or beans to make a dish seasoned with pork, ham, or sausage.

 - Greens resemble money, specifically folding money.
 Make dishes using green, leafy vegetables to ensure good fortune for the coming year.
 Southern favorites include boiled cabbage or sauerkraut, collard greens, kale, chard, mustard greens, and turnip greens.

 - Pork is considered a sign of prosperity in some cultures because pigs root forward.
 This is probably the reason many Southern New Year's Day dishes contain pork or ham.

-- In other cultures, fish, grapes, and ring-shaped cakes or doughnuts or cakes with special treats inside do as well, so something like a surprise loaf cake is perfect.
+- In other cultures, fish, grapes, and ring-shaped cakes or doughnuts symbolize luck.
+Cakes with special treats inside do as well, so something like a surprise loaf cake is perfect.

 New Year's Day Menu Suggestions

-- Spicy Southern Black-Eyed Peas Recipe: Salt pork, hog jowl, or ham hocks flavor this tasty dish of black-eyed peas.
+- Spicy Southern Black-Eyed Peas: Salt pork, hog jowl, or ham hocks flavor this tasty dish of black-eyed peas.

-- Crock Pot Black Eyed Peas and Collard Greens: This slow cooker dish combines the peas and greens with bacon and a tasty broth mixture.
+- Slow Cooker Black-Eyed Peas and Collard Greens: This slow cooker dish combines the peas and greens with bacon and a tasty broth mixture.

-- Mustard Greens with Ham Recipe: Ham seasons these greens perfectly.
-Serve them with pepper sauce or a homemade pepper vinegar (instructions included).
-Simple Southern mustard greens are also a delicious option.
+- Mustard Greens With Ham: Ham seasons mustard greens perfectly.
+Serve them with pepper sauce or homemade pepper vinegar.

 - Southern Turnip Greens With Ham Shanks: Ham shanks or diced ham season turnip greens to create a tasty dish that will start the year off right.